 Marième Daff, Program Officer.
 Marième brings over twelve years’ experience in international development with a focus on poverty alleviation, primarily in Africa.
 For over a decade, she served as Africa Program Director for Trickle Up, a New York City-based NGO that focuses on empowering people living in extreme poverty to build sustainable livelihoods through the provision of grants and training.
 She has deep knowledge of several regions of Africa, as well as experience communicating with a wide range of stakeholders, and a practical knowledge of development issues.
 Her areas of expertise also include gender-sensitive programming and participatory approaches.
 Earlier in her career, she worked as a journalist, covering a wide range of social issues affecting African communities and the Diaspora.
 Born to Senegalese parents, Marième was raised in France and lived in New York City for over fifteen years.
 She holds a Bachelor’s degree from the Sorbonne in Paris and a Master’s degree in journalism from New York University.
 Marième enjoys traveling, running, cooking and reading.
 Being new to Portland, she is also enjoying discovering the Pacific Northwest with her family.

-Laura Koch, Director of Monitoring, Evaluation and Learning.
+Laura Koch, Director of Program Operations.
 Laura joined the Vibrant Village Foundation in 2012 to help grow the foundation’s local giving program in Portland, Oregon and to support international partners on measuring the impact of their programs.
 Over the past ten years, Laura has worked locally in fundraising and program management with REACH CDC and the Community Cycling Center.
 Previously, Laura spent four years in Guatemala working with the Central American Solar Energy Project to organize local women’s groups and improve health outcomes through appropriate technologies and leadership development.
 Laura has a BA from the University of Virginia in Spanish and Biology, a Masters in Public Health from Portland State University.
 Laura enjoys night bike rides, kayaking in British Columbia, harvesting potatoes and crotcheting her own dishrags.

 John Stephens, Senior Director, Programs & Partnerships.
 John joined Vibrant Village Foundation in 2015 to support the organization’s growing portfolio of international grants and programs.
 John spent the last 12 years with Mercy Corps in numerous roles, including technical support, program operations and as Director of Programs for Mercy Corps China.
 John has experience in a variety of sectors, including livelihoods and market development, disaster risk reduction and disaster response, agriculture and value chains, and functional areas such as NGO safety and security, strategic planning, organizational development, and project management.
 John has a BA from The Evergreen State College in Olympia, Washington, and a Master’s of International Management from Portland State University.
 John enjoys cycling, fishing, photography and spending time with family.